CLEANit/MatSimPy/README.md

 This repo stores Python functions and classes that help with materials science work.
-Particularly for ASE and Networkx, but also with VASP and (Work-in-Progress) OVITO.
+Particularly for ASE and Networkx, but also with VASP and (WIP) OVITO.

-Edit 9-5-2022: io.py has now been documented below.
-Further documentation pending!
+Edit 31-10-2023: graph.py has now been documented below.
+Further documentation pending.

 ## Documentation: